DISCLOSE Act: Support and opposition

 The DISCLOSE Act was opposed by congressional Republicans, who in 2012 filibustered the legislation in the Senate.
 Republicans such as then-Senate Minority Leader Mitch McConnell contend that the legislation's transparency requirements would violate constitutional free speech rights and are an attempt by Democrats to impose a chilling effect on political giving.
-The legislation was also opposed by right-wing advocacy organizations, including the Institute for Free Speech (formerly the Center for Competitive Politics), Heritage Foundation, Americans for Tax Reform, American Conservative Union, CatholicVote.org, and Citizens Against Government Waste, as well as the United States Chamber of Commerce and National Federation of Independent Business.
+The legislation was also opposed by right-wing advocacy organizations, including the Institute for Free Speech, formerly the Center for Competitive Politics, The Heritage Foundation, Americans for Tax Reform, American Conservative Union, CatholicVote.org, and Citizens Against Government Waste, the United States Chamber of Commerce and the National Federation of Independent Business.

 The American Civil Liberties Union (ACLU) also expressed opposition in 2010 and 2019 to proposed DISCLOSE Act requirements, arguing that they unnecessarily impinge on free speech rights, subject recipients to "onerous and intrusive disclosure requirements," and adversely impact donor anonymity.